 GDPR is a data protection law, which carries provisions that require all organizations to protect the personal data of all the European Union (EU) citizens, also referred to as data subjects.
 GDPR regulates the privacy of EU citizens within the EU member states as well as outside the EU.
-The standard set by General Data Protection Regulation is high and the businesses outside the EU need to rethink their strategy in providing adequate data security.
+The standard set by the General Data Protection Regulation is high, and the businesses outside the EU need to rethink their strategy in providing adequate data security.

 This new regulation gives utmost importance to the consumers’ rights to access and data privacy.
 It is the task of the organizations and the cloud providers to ensure that consumer data is secure.
 The impacts of GDPR (General Data Protection Regulation) are:

 Any company that stores and processes the personal data of the EU citizens within the EU states must comply with the GDPR.
-Also if the company has no presence in the EU but it processes the data of EU residents then they also come under its gambit.
+Also, if the company has no presence in the EU, but it processes the data of EU residents, then they also come under its gambit.

 Besides legal obligations, appointing a DPO would do a lot good for your organization.
 In this super-information era, where data is serving as building blocks for any firm, appointing a DPO does ensure data protection, whether it is collection or processing of that data.
 A DPO would increase your chances of remaining a step ahead in this competitive, dynamic, evolving, global world of data-protection landscape.
-Simultaneously, it would enhance your customer service and would also improve upon your responsiveness towards augmenting public-awareness and regard for the protection of your personal data.
+Simultaneously, it would enhance your customer service and would also improve upon your responsiveness towards augmenting public-awareness and regard for the protection of your data.